-(I was asked how can it get more complex as it "gradually" works up to
+(I was asked how can it get more complex as it "gradually" works

 the 3 joints of the ankle, knee and hip?)